Change Management Overview

 Risk Calculation

 A critical component of managing changes in ServiceNow is the calculation of risk.
-The risk level is direct correlation to lead time.
-There are several factors that are used to evaluate risk.
+The risk level is directly correlated to lead time.
+Several factors are used to evaluate risk.
 Some factors may affect only the specific change type.

 Standard Changes